 Rowland’s design included a fixed, working platform for drilling offshore to a depth of almost 50 feet.
 The anchored, four-legged tower – with telescoping legs “suitable hydraulic attachments or devices” – resembles modern offshore platforms.

 Gulf of Mexico Technologies

-In 1938, Pure Oil Co. and Superior Oil Co. built a freestanding drilling platform in the Gulf of Mexico, despite logistics, engineering, and communications challenges.
+In 1938, Pure Oil and Superior Oil Company built a freestanding drilling platform in the Gulf of Mexico – despite many logistics, engineering and communications challenges.

-They hired a Houston engineering and construction company, Brown & Root Marine Operators, Inc., to build a 320-foot by 180-foot freestanding wooden deck in 14-feet of water about a mile offshore.
-The chosen drilling site was near Creole, La.
+They hired a Houston engineering and construction company, Brown & Root Marine Operators to build a 320-foot by 180-foot freestanding wooden deck in 14-feet of water about a mile offshore.
+The chosen drilling site was near Creole, Louisiana.

 Using onshore building criteria and intuition, the Creole platform was designed to withstand winds of 150 mph and constructed 15 feet above the water.
 Three hundred treated yellow pine pilings were driven 14 feet into the sandy bottom.

 The Superior-Pure State No. 1 well was successful – but was wiped off its pilings by a hurricane in 1940.
-Although the pilings were damaged, the platform was quickly rebuilt and put back into production in the four million barrel field.
+The platform was quickly rebuilt and put back into production in the four million barrel field.

-“It may be tentatively assumed that the Gulf of Mexico is a potential source of salt-dome oil…Whether or not it will ever be economically feasible to explore these waters for the domes that must exist is a question for the future to answer.” – Geologist Orval Lester Brace in 1941.
+“It may be tentatively assumed that the Gulf of Mexico is a potential source of salt-dome oil,” reported geologist Orval Lester Brace in 1941.
+“Whether or not it will ever be economically feasible to explore these waters for the domes that must exist is a question for the future to answer.” –

 Kerr-McGee dramatically answered the salt dome question in 1947 with an experimental offshore rig.